Migration Narratives in Chicago Media

 The differences between nonprofit and for-profit newsrooms were largely driven by reporting from Borderless Magazine, a nonprofit news organization with a specific focus on immigration.
 When we exclude Borderless Magazine’s coverage from the analysis, only three differences remain: nonprofit newsrooms are still more likely to mention culture and economics in their immigration coverage than for-profit newsrooms and for-profits are still more likely to report on immigration-related policy.
 Without the influence of Borderless Magazine, there were no other differences between the coverage from nonprofit and for-profit news organizations.

-screenshot 2023 09 18 at 1.00.03 pm
+Screenshot 2023 09 18 at 1.00.03 PM

 IMMIGRATION COVERAGE IN SOCIAL MEDIA VS. ARTICLES